certat/tuency-docs/docs/02_concept.md

 the required data.
 For instance, a _CISO_ role requires at least a phone number and an email address, while a _24/7_ contact requires a dedicated round-the-clock telephone number.

-Contacts are tied to a specific organization, and sharing across organizations is not possible.
+Contacts are tied to a specific organisation, and sharing across organisations is not possible.
-As an orgadmin, you can assign multiple contacts with various roles within your organization, ensuring the most relevant and accessible contact is used when necessary.
+As an orgadmin, you can assign multiple contacts with various roles within your organisation, ensuring the most relevant and accessible contact is used when necessary.

 !!! note
-    Your organization need not cover all roles.
+    Your organisation need not cover all roles.
 Only include those relevant and desired for communication with us.

 ## Nodes

-A "Node" signifies the linkage between your role and one or multiple organizations.
-For example, if you are an orgadmin for several organizations, you can manage only one at any given time.
+A "Node" signifies the linkage between your role and one or multiple organisations.
+For example, if you are an orgadmin for several organisations, you can manage only one at any given time.
-Switching nodes allows you to select which organization you wish to manage.
+Switching nodes allows you to select which organisation you wish to manage.

 ## Netobjects

-This term refers to different network assets (such as Autonomous Systems (AS), IP ranges, domains) administered by an organization.
+This term refers to different network assets (such as Autonomous Systems (AS), IP ranges, domains) administered by an organisation.

 ## Tenant

-Also known as a constituency, a tenant represents different CERTs (e.g., CERT.at, AEC) responsible for communications with their respective organizations.
+Also known as a constituency, a tenant represents different CERTs (e.g., CERT.at, AEC) responsible for communications with their respective organisations.